hpatches/hpatches-benchmark/benchmarks/matching/README.md

 train_hard_viewpoint.benchmark
 ```

+Once the test set will be made available, corresponding `test_*` files will also be delivered.

 The corresponding tasks are as follows:

-* `test_easy_illum.benchmark` contains pairs of images with easy affine jitters between the corresponding patches from scenes where the illumination changes.
+* `train_easy_illum.benchmark` contains pairs of images with easy affine jitters between the corresponding patches from scenes where the illumination changes.
-* `test_easy_viewpoint.benchmark` contains pairs of images with easy affine jitter between the patches from scenes where the viewpoint changes.
+* `train_easy_viewpoint.benchmark` contains pairs of images with easy affine jitter between the patches from scenes where the viewpoint changes.
-* Similarly, `test_hard_illum.benchmark` and `test_hard_viewpoint.benchmark` contains patches with harder affine jitter between the patches.
+* Similarly, `train_hard_illum.benchmark` and `train_hard_viewpoint.benchmark` contains patches with harder affine jitter between the patches.

 ### Benchmark file format